 Based upon those tenets, it becomes clear that some of the long-established “rules” are quite well-founded:

-1. When repotting, for example, always make sure that new growths (hence new roots) are forming.
+1. When repotting, for example, always make sure that new growths (hence new roots) are emerging.
 Doing so gives the plant the opportunity to grow cells that are appropriate for the environment created by the new medium, and to develop a new root system that will fully support the plant as the old roots start to fail.

 One further thing that relates to media choice is decomposition and gas exchange.
-We know that decomposing medium can take down a plant quite quickly, but an aspect of that which is not often considered is its effect on gas exchange: as organic media decompose, they tend to compact and stay quite wet, and it it quite plausible that it’s the compacting of the medium – and not the wetness or decomposition themselves – that is the culprit in the rapid loss of the plant.
+We know that decomposing medium can take down a plant quite quickly, but an aspect of that which is not often considered is its effect on gas exchange: as organic media decompose, they tend to become compact and stay quite wet, and it it quite plausible that it’s the compacting of the medium – and not the wetness or decomposition themselves – that is the culprit in the rapid loss of the plant.

 As plant respiration occurs, carbon dioxide exits the roots so it can be swept away into the air.
 If the medium is compacted and wet, the carbon dioxide will not dissipate, but can react with the water to form carbonic acid, which really kills plant tissue quickly.
 The localized high concentration of carbon dioxide near the roots also limits the plant’s ability to release more, essentially “choking” the gas exchange process.